Automatic retries

 Retry delay

 Failures can be caused by external environmental issues, so it's useful to be able to delay the retry.
-This can be done by passing a delay parameter:
+This can be done using the Retries class:

 def send_notification():